sedol1339/files/abstracts.md

 Bengio, Y., Paiement, J.-f., Vincent, P., Delalleau, O., Roux, N., & Ouimet, M. (2003).
 Out-of-Sample Extensions for LLE, Isomap, MDS, Eigenmaps, and Spectral Clustering.
 Advances in Neural Information Processing Systems, 16.
 Retrieved from https://papers.nips.cc/paper_files/paper/2003/hash/cf05968255451bdefe3c5bc64d550517-Abstract.html

+    - We consider five types of unsupervised learning algorithms based on a spectral embedding
+    - They are MDS, spectral clustering, Laplacian eigenmaps, Isomap and LLE
+    - We present an extension for these methods
+    - It allows one to apply a trained model to out-of-sample points without having to recompute eigenvectors
+    - It introduces a notion of function induction and generalization error for these algorithms
+    - We experiment on real high-dimensional data

 ## 2004

 Grandvalet, Y., & Bengio, Y. (2004).
 Semi-supervised Learning by Entropy Minimization.
 Advances in Neural Information Processing Systems, 17.
 Retrieved from https://papers.nips.cc/paper_files/paper/2004/hash/96f2b50b5d3613adf9c27049b2a888c7-Abstract.html

+    - We present minimum entropy regularization for semi-supervised learning for any probabilistic classifier
+    - Unlabeled examples are mostly beneficial when classes have small overlap
+    - Experiments suggest that the minimum entropy regularization may be a serious contender to generative models

 ## 2006